Civil Rights// here is the normal content // ?>

 Welcome to the University of Delaware Cooperative Extension Affirmative Action Web site section.
 Cooperative Extension makes it a priority to reach out to diverse audiences across the state of Delaware, our region and the country.
-University of Delaware Cooperative Extension strives to offer equal access to educational programs and equal opportunity in employment for people without discrimination based on race, ethnicity, gender, age, physical ability, religion, sexual orientation and veteran status.
+University of Delaware Cooperative Extension strives to offer equal access to educational programs and equal opportunity in employment for people without discrimination based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity.
 University of Delaware Extension adheres to federal and state statues, regulations and University policies regarding civil rights in our role as a cooperator with the United States Department of Agriculture (USDA), National Institute for Food and Agriculture (NIFA).

 Web-based information on our civil rights policies and services are organized for our public and our staff members in the following way: